 By the end of the 2020 fiscal year, all survivors had been moved from emergency temporary housing to permanent housing.
-However, to provide consultation to survivors still facing complex challenges in their lifestyles and economic situations after their move, we have established the Iwate Survivor Consultation Center in Kamaishi in April 2021 (a sub-center was established in Morioka).
-At the center, specialists (lawyers, financial planners) and related organizations such as the Council for Social Welfare collaborate to provide accompanying assistance.
+However, to provide consultation to survivors still facing complex challenges in their lifestyles and economic situations after their move, we have established the Disaster Survivor Consultation and Assistance Center in Kamaishi in April 2021 (a sub-center was established in Morioka).
+At the center, specialists (lawyers, financial planners), municipalities and related organizations such as the Council for Social Welfare collaborate to provide accompanying assistance.